Radio clock: Multiple transmitters

 A radio clock receiver may combine multiple time sources to improve its accuracy.
-This is what is done in satellite navigation systems such as the Global Positioning System.
-GPS, Galileo and GLONASS satellite navigation systems have one or more caesium, rubidium or hydrogen maser atomic clocks on each satellite, referenced to a clock or clocks on the ground.
+This is what is done in satellite navigation systems such as the Global Positioning System, Galileo, and GLONASS.
+Satellite navigation systems have one or more caesium, rubidium or hydrogen maser atomic clocks on each satellite, referenced to a clock or clocks on the ground.
 Dedicated timing receivers can serve as local time standards, with a precision better than 50 ns.
 The recent revival and enhancement of LORAN, a land-based radio navigation system, will provide another multiple source time distribution system.

 GPS clocks

 Many modern radio clocks use satellite navigation systems such as Global Positioning System to provide more accurate time than can be obtained from terrestrial radio stations.
 These GPS clocks combine time estimates from multiple satellite atomic clocks with error estimates maintained by a network of ground stations.
 Due to effects inherent in radio propagation and ionospheric spread and delay, GPS timing requires averaging of these phenomena over several periods.
 No GPS receiver directly computes time or frequency, rather they use GPS to discipline an oscillator that may range from a quartz crystal in a low-end navigation receiver, through oven-controlled crystal oscillators (OCXO) in specialized units, to atomic oscillators (rubidium) in some receivers used for synchronization in telecommunications.
 For this reason, these devices are technically referred to as GPS-disciplined oscillators.

 GPS units intended primarily for time measurement as opposed to navigation can be set to assume the antenna position is fixed.
 In this mode, the device will average its position fixes.
 After approximately a day of operation, it will know its position to within a few meters.
 Once it has averaged its position, it can determine accurate time even if it can pick up signals from only one or two satellites.

 GPS clocks provide the precise time needed for synchrophasor measurement of voltage and current on the commercial power grid to determine the health of the system.